Fair Document Valuation in LLM Summaries via Shapley Values: Introduction

 \section{Introduction}

-The advent of Large Language Models (LLMs) has revolutionized how users search, process, and consume information.
-Today's LLM-based search and summarization engines combine the strengths of LLMs with those of traditional search engines.
-First, unlike traditional search engines that return a list of links in response to a query, LLM-powered search provides a concise summary with references to relevant documents/websites.
-This frees users from the cognitive load of manually navigating and aggregating information from multiple sources \citep{searchgpt}.
-Second, unlike regular LLMs that rely solely on static training data, LLM-based search engines augment their generative process with real-time retrieval and source grounding using a framework known as Retrieval-Augmented Generation (RAG) \citep{fan2024survey}.
-In the RAG framework, the system first retrieves a set of documents/articles that are most relevant to the query and then uses them as context in the generative process.
-This ensures that the LLM's responses are grounded in up-to-date, relevant content and do not suffer from limitations such as non-factual hallucinations and outdated knowledge that plague off-the-shelf LLMs.
-Thus, LLM-based search and summarization platforms combine the generative aspects of LLMs with the retrieval aspects of search engines by augmenting generation with context/information from documents most relevant to a query.
+The advent of Large Language Models (LLMs) has reshaped how users search, process, and consume information.
+Unlike traditional search engines that return a list of links, LLM-powered search returns a concise summary with references to relevant documents, freeing users from manually navigating and aggregating multiple sources \citep{searchgpt}.
+To keep these summaries grounded in up-to-date content and to mitigate hallucination, such systems often use Retrieval-Augmented Generation (RAG) \citep{fan2024survey}: the system first retrieves the documents most relevant to a query and then uses them as context in the generative process.
+Thus, LLM-based summarization combines the generative strengths of LLMs with the retrieval strengths of search engines.